-Read the Howto Create installer packages to know more about virtual environment feature.
-Check the section Reference/virtualenv to see the reference of the generator.
+Read the Howto Create installer packages to learn more about the virtual environment feature.
+Check the section Reference/virtualenv to see the generator reference.

 9.6.2 Virtualbuildenv environment

 Use the generator virtualbuildenv to activate an environment that will set the environment variables for Autotools and Visual Studio.